reidmit/pluma/REFERENCE.md

 ## Conventions

 - Files must be UTF-8
-- Kebab-case, all-lowercase identifiers preferred
+- Use kebab-case, all-lowercase identifiers (e.g. `my-name` instead of `myName` or `my_name`)
+- Use kebab-case for separating words in file and directory names
-- Use tabs for indentaion
+- Use tabs for indentation

 ## Examples